College Football Rivalry Games

-Red River Showdown - Bigger then both of the team's in-state rivals, the Texas - Oklahoma rivalry can't be matched.
-The Cotton Bowl turns in to a sea of Burnt Orange and Crimson for the Red River Showdown at the Texas State Fair.
+Red River Showdown - Bigger then both of the team's in-state rivals, the Texas OU game cannot be matched.
+The Cotton Bowl turns in to a sea of Burnt Orange and Crimson in early October when the Longhorns and Sooners play on teh grounds of the Texas State Fair.

 Iron Bowl - Said to be the most hard-fought rivalry in all of sports, when the Iron Bowl starts the whole state will be chanting Roll Tide or War Eagle, two of the most sacred terms in the state Alabama.